openfl/OpenFLDevelopersGuide/basics-of-networking-and-communication/README.md

 **URL-encoded variables** The URL-encoded format provides a way to represent several variables (pairs of variable names and values) in a single string of text.
 Individual variables are written in the format name=value.
 Each variable (that is, each name-value pair) is separated by ampersand characters, like this: variable1=value1&amp;variable2=value2\.
 In this way, an indefinite number of variables can be sent as a single message.

 **MIME type** A standard code used to identify the type of a given file in Internet communication.
 Any given file type has a specific code that is used to identify it.
-When sending a file or message, a computer (such as a web server or a user’s Flash Player or AIR instance) will specify the type of file being sent.
+When sending a file or message, a computer (such as a web server or a user’s OpenFL instance) will specify the type of file being sent.

 **HTTP** Hypertext Transfer Protocol—a standard format for delivering web pages and various other types of content that are sent over the Internet.